How Much is VAT in UK

 Divide the gross price by (1 + VAT rate).

-Find out the VAT amount from a gross price
+Find the VAT amount inside a gross price

 Alternatively, you can use online tools such as VAT Calculator, The VAT Calculator, or Wise to calculate VAT easily and quickly.